Debates about the relative merits of passive investing too frequently lump equities and fixed income together

-Beware the current relative riskiness of the Barclays U.S. Aggregate Bond Index
+Beware the current relative riskiness of the Bloomberg U.S. Aggregate Bond Index

-Finally, as a result of the prolonged low U.S. interest rate environment, the yield on the Barclays U.S. Aggregate Bond Index has decreased while at the same time duration (interest rate sensitivity
+Finally, as a result of the prolonged low U.S. interest rate environment, the yield on the Bloomberg U.S. Aggregate Bond Index has decreased while at the same time duration (interest rate sensitivity

 than in the past.